tami1082/Master-thesis/codes/README.md

 ## Traffic Flow Prediction

-1. Datasets can be abtained from the resposity "[Traffic-Public-Datasets](https://github.com/tami1082/Traffic-Public-Datasets)"
+1. Datasets can be abtained from the repository "[Traffic-Public-Datasets](https://github.com/tami1082/Traffic-Public-Datasets)"

 2.
     ``` python